unicode-org/message-format-wg/spec/registry.md

 > [!NOTE]
 > Since keys cannot be the empty string in a numeric selector, returning the
-> empty string disables keyword selection
+> empty string disables keyword selection.

 If the option `select` is set to `plural`, selection should be based on CLDR plural rule data of type `cardinal`.
 See [charts](https://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html)